ibm-cloud-docs/Registry/container-registry-cli.md

 <dt>`--no-cache`</dt>
 <dd>(Optional)  If specified, cached image layers from previous builds are not used in this build.</dd>
 <dt>`--pull`</dt>
-<dd>(Optional) If specified, the base images are pulled even if an image with a matching tag already exists on the build host.</dd>
+<dd>(Optional) If specified, the base images are pulled, even if an image with a matching tag already exists on the build host.</dd>
 <dt>`--quiet`, `-q`</dt>
 <dd>(Optional) If specified, the build output is suppressed unless an error occurs.</dd>
 <dt>`--build-arg KEY=VALUE`</dt>
-<dd>(Optional) Specify an additional build argument in the format `'KEY=VALUE'`.
+<dd>(Optional) Specify an extra build argument in the format `'KEY=VALUE'`.
 Multiple build arguments can be specified by including this parameter multiple times.
 The value of each build argument is available as an environment variable when you specify an ARG line that matches the key in your Dockerfile.</dd>
 <dt>`--file FILE`, `-f FILE`</dt>
 <dd>(Optional) If you use the same files for multiple builds, you can choose a path to a different Dockerfile.
 Specify the location of the Dockerfile relative to the build context.
 If not specified, the default is `PATH/Dockerfile`, where PATH is the root of the build context.</dd>
 <dt>`--tag TAG`, `-t TAG`</dt>